Nepteine-1/Expenditure-manager/README.md

 ## Before launching the app

-Execute the bash script "db_setup.sh"
+Execute the bash script "db_setup.sh".
+Currently, QtCreator is necessary to build the app.